Stock market today: Wall Street holds steadier as its September swoon eases a bit

 NEW YORK (AP) — Wall Street is holding a bit steadier, and stocks are waffling Wednesday after falling sharply through most of September so far.

-The S&P 500 was virtually unchanged after drifting between small gains and losses through the morning.
+The S&P 500 slipped 0.2% in afternoon trading after drifting between small gains and losses through the morning.
 It's coming off a 1.5% tumble from the day before that dragged it to its lowest level since June.

 Pressure on stocks continued from the bond market, but it wasn't increasing by much.
-The yield on the 10-year Treasury had dropped as low as 4.49% before pulling back to 4.55%, which is where it was late Tuesday.
+The yield on the 10-year Treasury had dropped as low as 4.49% before reversing course to 4.58%.
+It stood at 4.55% late Tuesday.

 It's been generally charging higher as traders accept a new normal where interest rates will stay high for longer.
 High yields mean bonds are paying more in interest, which makes investors less willing to pay high prices for stocks and other riskier investments.